polyas-voting/polyas-core3-crypto/crypto-elgamal/README.md

-# Polyas-Core3 Crypto-Elgamal
+# Polyas-Core3 Crypto-ElGamal

 This module contains an implementation of Elgamal-based cryptographic algorithms such as:

-- Elgamal-based encryption and verifiable decryption,
+- ElGamal-based encryption and verifiable decryption,
 - standard zero-knowledge proofs,
 - threshold (verifiable) decryption,
 - verifiable shuffle (the algorithm by Wikstroem et al.)